Tree and vegetation management

 If you see a tree touching a power line or any other hazardous tree condition, please contact us immediately on 03 687 4300 or 0800 661177.

-You can also take a photo of it and send it to us using the free app Snap Send Solve.
+You can also take a photo of it and send the image and information to us using the free app Snap Send Solve.

 The Electricity (Hazards from Trees) Regulations have been in effect since July 1st 2003.
 The regulations set minimum distances trees must be kept away from power lines and methods of managing trees in the vicinity of power lines and electrical supply equipment.
 The purpose of these regulations is to protect the security of the electricity supply and the safety of the public.